MorphoCloud/MorphoCloudInstances/README.md

   is running, it should be listed).
 If there is any error, please copy and paste the full screenshot and notify us.
 Sometimes rebooting the system from the command line via the command `sudo reboot`, helps clear the issue.
+- **I checked, but 3D rendering performance of Slicer still very slow, application window is unresponsive:** Try to stop volume rendering (turn it off).
+See if any dimension of the your volume is equal to or greater than 4096 voxels.
+If so, use CropVolume module in Slicer to downsample those dimensions to 4095 or less.
+Note that this appears to be a specific problem with the drivers provided on the MorphoCloud host (JetStream2), and does not happen in other systems.

 ## Funding & Acknowledgement